dcoyn/dcoyn_honeypot_deployer/README.md

 ## Privilege separation

-Four services, each as a separate unprivileged account:
+Three runtime services, each as a separate unprivileged account:

 | User              | Service               | Capabilities | Notes |
 |-------------------|-----------------------|--------------|-------|